Counseling Licensing Requirements in Florida

 Special Licenses: Military Spouses, Retirees

-As a military spouse, you may get a license for $113.
-You will still be responsible for filling out the application packet and getting fingerprints.
-You will have an additional application packet (http://doh.state.fl.us/mqa/491/soc_ceu.html)
+As a military spouse, you may receive a license for $113.
+You are responsible for filling out the application packet and getting fingerprints, and must complete an additional application packet.

-If you are retired or plan to retire soon, you may be able to get a limited license that allows you to work where there very is high need.
-You will need to meet these conditions:
+If you are retired or plan to retire soon, you may be eligible for a limited license that allows you to work in high need areas, provided you meet the following conditions:

 - You must have been licensed for at least ten years in another state.

 - You must only work with populations who are underserved, indigent, or in critical need.

 - You must work for public agencies or nonprofit organizations with 501(c)(3) status and that cover you under liability insurance.

 As long as you work on a volunteer basis, you will not pay licensing fees.
 If you do not qualify for a fee waiver, the fee is $25.